-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items/the absence of flooring or crawl boards.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items.

 Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.